 - Trek in the company of pilgrims around Mount Kailash, the holiest mountain in the Himalaya

-- Drive across the vast Tibetan Plateau and camp beside Lake Manasarovar
+- Drive across the vast Tibetan Plateau from Nepal to Tibet

-- Enjoy a spectacular acclimatisation trek in the Langtang Valley in Nepal with great mountain views
+- Enjoy a spectacular acclimatisation trek in Nepal's Langtang Valley

 Reviews

-Well acclimatised you now continue northward, crossing the border into Tibet and making your way overland, across the vast plains of the high Tibetan Plateau and via beautiful Lake Manasarovar, to reach Darchen, the starting point of your Kailash trek.
-Here you will join many pilgrims, as you trek for five days to circumnavigate Kailash, moved both by the simple devoutness of your fellow travellers and by the magnificence of the awe-inspiring scenery.
+Well acclimatised you now continue northward, crossing the border into Tibet and making your way overland, across the vast plains of the high Tibetan Plateau to reach Tarboche, the starting point of your Kailash trek.
+Here you will join many pilgrims as you trek for five days to circumnavigate Kailash, moved both by the simple devoutness of your fellow travellers and by the magnificence of the awe-inspiring scenery.
+At the end of your kora you can celebrate your accomplishment in style, joining the vibrant celebrations at the Saga Dawa festival at the foot of the mountain.

 Private Departures